 No, that is not true.

-Originally, under the Espionage Act passed around 1917, that was true.
+Originally, under the Espionage Act, passed around 1917, that was true.

 And Comey just glosses over that.

-And when confronted by that, uh about that by the inspector general, he said, well, I think there's still some measure of intent required.
+And when confronted by that, about that by the inspector general, he said, well, I think there's still some measure of intent required.

 He just made that up.